IndiannoGibbs/Avril/README.md

-# JARVIS Orb — Audio Reactive UI
+# A.V.R.I.L Orb — Audio Reactive UI

 This is a minimal web UI that renders a 3D "orb" which reacts to live microphone audio using Three.js and the Web Audio API.
 It's intended as a visual frontend for a future virtual assistant.